Diagnosing the Properties and Evolutionary Fates of Black Hole and Wolf-Rayet X-ray Binaries as Potential Gravitational Wave Sources for the LIGO-Virgo-KAGRA Network: Discussion

 \section{Discussion}

 It is important to note that our constraints on the three sources are subject to some uncertainties.
 In particular, X-ray luminosity plays a crucial role in setting the upper limit on the current BH mass for IC 10 X-1 and NGC 300 X-1, as well as the BH spin magnitude for Cyg X-3.
-Earlier investigations of O-star donors suggested that, despite high accretion rates, the angular momentum of the accreted wind is generally insufficient to form an accretion disk around the BH \cite{Illarionov1975,Hirai2021,Sen2021,Sen2024}.
-However, recent studies of close BH-WR binaries indicate that a significant fraction of WR stars can transfer enough wind mass onto the BH to generate X-ray luminosities up to approximately $\rm 10^{39} erg\, s^{-1}$.
-Moreover, X-ray luminosities exceeding $\rm 10^{37} erg\, s^{-1}$ are typically associated with BH-WR systems where an accretion disk can form around the BH \cite{Sen2025}.
-The X-ray spectrum of IC 10 X-1 has also been found to be strongly disk-dominated \citep{Steiner2016}.
+Earlier investigations of O-star donors suggested that, despite high accretion rates, the angular momentum of the accreted wind is generally insufficient to form an accretion disk around the BH \citep{Illarionov1975,Hirai2021,Sen2021,Sen2024}.
+However, X-ray luminosities exceeding $\rm 10^{37} erg\, s^{-1}$ are typically associated with BH-WR systems, where an accretion disk can form around the BH \citep{Sen2025}.
+For instance, the X-ray spectrum of IC 10 X-1 is strongly disk-dominated \citep{Steiner2016}.
 Recent observations of NGC 300 X-1 are consistent with the presence of a wind–Roche lobe overflow accretion disk.
-In summary, from the observational perspective, the inferred X-ray luminosity is very high (see Table 1), which may suggest the presence of an accretion disk; otherwise, a substantially lower X-ray luminosity would be expected.

 In another class of wind-fed HMXBs (Cygnus X-1, LMC X-1, and M33 X-7), the BHs are observed to have extremely high spins, with the donor star being of OB type.
-A recent study \cite{Xing2025} explored the formation of these systems using the binary population synthesis framework \texttt{POSYDON} \citep{Fragos2023}, which builds on \texttt{MESA}-based stellar grids at solar metallicity.
+The above wind-fed HMXBs are likely immediate progenitors of BH–WR systems.
+A recent study from \citep{Xing2025} explored the formation of these systems using the binary population synthesis framework \texttt{POSYDON} \citep{Fragos2023}, which builds on \texttt{MESA}-based stellar grids at solar metallicity.
 They concluded that reproducing the observed high BH spins requires assuming highly conservative accretion (i.e., most or all of the mass lost by the donor star is accreted by the companion, rather than being lost from the system), regardless of the specific accretion prescription.